-- (i) Where there are fower than twenty employees involved in the work to be performed, the employer, or his representative, in conference with one employee chosen by and from such employees, shall fix the prices. (ii) Where there are twenty or more employees involved in the work to be performed, the employer, or his representative, in conference with two employees so chosen, shall fix the prices. - (d) A copy of all piece-work schedules shall, within 24 hours of their being fixed, be displayed by the employer in a conspicuous place in every room of the factory where such piece-work is being performed.
+(ii) Where there are twenty or more employees involved in the work to be performed, the employer, or his representative, in conference with two employees so chosen, shall fix the prices. - (d) A copy of all piece-work schedules shall, within 24 hours of their being fixed, be displayed by the employer in a conspicuous place in every room of the factory where such piece-work is being performed. - (e) In all factories where piece-work conditions are in operation, the same may be continued until the 17th day of March, 1933, after which time all piece-work prices shall be fixed in accordance with the terms of this Determination.

-A. S. HAUSER, P.M., Chairman, REX L. CECIL, Secretary.
+A. S. HAUSER, P.M., Chairman.
+REX L. CECIL, Secretary.

-15th June, 1933.
+16th February, 1933.